We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 How much ammo can you bring through TSA?

 You can take 11 pounds of ammo or 5 kilos per person placed in your checked bags.
-It must be in an ammunition box or the original manufacturer box to fly.
+To fly, it must be in a locking ammo box for airline travel or the original manufacturer box.

 Does TSA check gun serial numbers?

-TSA does not routinely check gun serial numbers.
-Their primary goal is to detect and prevent the smuggling of firearms and other dangerous items on board commercial flights.
-TSA may consider hiding a gun or ammo and not declaring it at the check-in counter as smuggling.
+The TSA does not routinely check gun serial numbers.
+Its primary goal is to detect and prevent the smuggling of firearms and other dangerous items on board commercial flights.
+Therefore, if someone hides a gun or ammo and does not declare it at the check-in counter, the TSA may consider this as smuggling.

 Additional Resources